 Bear in mind that introductions should help people to decide what mode of address to use.
 If you know someone very well, and use a nickname, it is more helpful to introduce your friend by the name the other person may be expected to use.

 If you suspect that people are likely to have met before, you may want to say: ‘Charlotte, I am sure you know John Debrett?’

 In a more formal context you may also use titles such as ‘Lord’ or ‘Professor’ – older people will expect to be introduced by their title.
 It is then up to them to say ‘Please call me Jane.’

 The person you are introducing should not have to guess that the other is, for example, a doctor or a lord, or even someone who would rather be called ‘Mrs’.
 It is considerate for the person making the introduction to provide information that may avert future embarrassment.

 It is less common in everyday practice to introduce someone as ‘Mr John Debrett’, although Mr, Mrs and Miss are titles too.
 An exception may be when introducing a child to an adult.
 Some adults wish children to address them as, for example, ‘Mrs Debrett’.
 However, to introduce people using the titles ‘Mr’, ‘Mrs’ or ‘Miss’ for one party and not the other may imply that you are insinuating one party is less important, so you must be sensitive and not appear rude.
-Remember that certain people are nearly always known professionally as Mr, Mrs or Miss, for example schoolmasters and mistresses and (medical) consultants.
+Remember that certain people are nearly always known professionally as Mr, Mrs or Miss, for example schoolmasters and mistresses and senior surgical professionals.